What is an incision?

 - Bleeding that does not stop with pressure.

-- If there is any sign of infection (see question, “what are the signs of a possible infection”).
+- If there is any sign of infection.

-- If you have questions or confusion about incision care instructions.
+If you ever have questions or confusion about your incision care instructions, call your healthcare provider.